 Fee-Based SEBI Registered Investment Advisor is the way to go.

-While deciding on the best SEBI Registered Investment Advisor, one must always consider net of fees returns over a 3-5 year period.
+While deciding on the SEBI registered advisory company, one must always consider net of fees returns over a 3-5 year period.

 Consider 2 cases: